decentralizedsecurity/bls-hsm/README.md

 ## Installation
-You can run `./setup.sh [-c "compiler path"] [-i] -b "board identifier"` to build blst library and allocate the required files to build the project.
+You can run `./setup.sh [-c "compiler path"] [-i] -b "board identifier"` to build the project.
-`-c "compiler path"` option will define the path of the arm compiler. `-i` option is used to automatically check if the compiler is installed and install it otherwise, using it to build blst library.
+`-c "compiler path"` option will define the path of the arm compiler. `-i` option is used to automatically check if the compiler is installed and install it otherwise, using it in the building process.

-In order to build the project, it's recommended to use nRF Connect SDK as it is explained in this [guide](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_assistant.html).
+It's also possible to use nRF Connect SDK as it is explained in this [guide](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_assistant.html).

 ## Usage